ABOUT CRC

 SOLUTION

-CRC’s RSTs shift the risk to end investors.
+CRC’s SRTs shift the risk to end investors.
 CRC posts all the money it could potentially lose, so the bank doesn’t take credit risk to CRC funds.
-During our due diligence process, we ensure the banks’ lending practices adhere to CRC’s Ethical Criteria covering human rights, employment, environment, bribery and corruption, and weapons.
+During our due diligence process, we ensure the banks’ lending practices adhere to CRC’s ESG exclusion criteria covering human rights, employment, the environment, bribery and corruption, and certain weapons such as anti-personnel mines.

 THE REGULATOR